GooLey1025/CEN_Tools/scripts/06.HOR/README.md

 -fi -pos : input file can be read in data/ .
 This file can be generated in 06.HOR.ipynb(06.HOR.r)
 ## Used code :
- This script includes some code from HORmon.(https://github.com/ablab/HORmon)
+ This script includes some code from HORmon(https://github.com/ablab/HORmon) and HORdetection for Rice(https://github.com/dongyawu/CenTools/tree/main/HOR)

 - BuildMonomerGraph & drawGraph: build monomer graph and visualization
+- genAllCycles & genCycleInner ：get initial cycles
+- HORdetect_rice.py